Watch the workshop

 We’ve taught hundreds of beginner DJs to scratch over the years, and we’ve identified the big mistakes beginner scratch DJs make over and over again.
-In this article, based on a 45-minute live online workshop we conducted recently, I’ll talk you through five of them… and give you pointers to help you avoid them.
+In this article, based on the 45-minute live online workshop embedded above, I talk you through five of them… and give you pointers to help you avoid them.

 It’s important you identify and fix these: If you continue to make these mistakes, you simply won’t improve (or at least, nowhere near as fast as you could) – and you’ll more than likely end up abandoning your dreams to learn to scratch.

 1. Mimicking without understanding

 It can’t be that hard, right?
 You watch videos of your heroes scratching, and have a go, you work out where to put your hand on the platter or jogwheel, and study how scratch DJs move their crossfaders.

 The problem is, when you’re a beginner, you literally simply don’t know what you don’t know.
 Just because your hands are making the same movements, it doesn’t sound the same – and worse, you don’t understand enough about scratching to be able to hear the difference yet in your own attempts.